insxnsive/cli-torrent-indexer/README.md

 ## ⭐ Inspired by:
 Huge thanks to Hydra Launcher, this project was entirely made for study purposes and highly inspired by Hydra Launcher, you can check their repository [right here](https://github.com/hydralauncher)!

+### Disclaimer:
+1. This repository is intended solely for educational and research purposes.
+It provides scripts and tools that facilitate the downloading of torrents and JSON files, specifically from FitGirl Repack, which are freely available in the public domain.
+2. By using this repository, you acknowledge that you are responsible for ensuring compliance with local laws and regulations related to the use, distribution, and downloading of content.
+The creator of this repository does not hold any legal rights or obligations concerning the content accessed or downloaded using the provided tools.
+3. The use of this repository is at your own risk.
+I am not liable for any damages, data loss, or legal consequences resulting from its use.

+<b>I do not condone or encourage the use of this repository for any illegal activity.</b>

 ### License
 This project is mantained under [MIT License.](https://github.com/insxnsive/cli-torrent-indexer?tab=MIT-1-ov-file)